 Whole Masoor Dal is actually really easy to make with this simple instruction!

 How about enjoying a special nacho with black beans and lentils?
-There are also some tomatoes and other additives to create a super flavorful and colorful dish!
-It will be an extraordinary starter for your party or family get-together!
-Let’s make this dish tonight!
+There are also some tomatoes and other vegetables to create a super flavorful and colorful dish.
+It will be an extraordinary starter for your party or family get-together.

 If you love lentils and sweet potatoes, why don’t you combine the two to make the best stew ever?
-It will be a great appetizer or even a main dish to serve with some cooked rice!
-This dish’s sweet and mild taste will be a wonderful dinner for all of you!
+It will be a great appetizer or even a main dish to serve with some cooked rice.
+This dish’s sweet and mild taste will give you a wonderful dinner.

 So, Will You Try Lentils In Your Next Meal?

 That’s all about the lentils, what do you think about it?
-They will be the best seeds in cooking that you will fall in love with!
-Let’s make the best dishes ever with these fascinating seeds in the entire world!
+They are an awesome ingredient that you should regularly use in cooking.
+Let’s make the best dishes ever with these fascinatingly delicious and nutritious seeds.

 Remember to hit the like and share buttons if you find this article interesting and informative!
-You can always comment below this post to ask whatever you are confused about or wondering about the topic!
+You can always comment below this post to ask whatever you are unclear about the topic!
 Hope to see you soon in the following articles!